patrickfuchs/autoLipMap/README.md

 ![](mapping_graph_zoomed.png)

 Then, autoLipMap reads a PDB file with only one lipid (including all hydrogens) and builds a graph of the molecule based on distances between atoms.
 Graph nodes are now labeled according to atom names in the pdb and graph edges correspond to chemical bonds.
 Let's call this graph *pdb_graph*.
-In the following picture you can get an idea :
+In the following picture you can get an idea of how it looks like:

 ![](pdb_graph.png)